smartcontractkit/external-adapters-js/.changeset/smooth-bobcats-crash.md

 '@chainlink/ea-bootstrap': minor
 ---

-migrate from Express to Fastify
+Change the internal HTTP server framework from Express to Fastify